MoYingJi/fpsunlock/README.md

 ## Safety
 **This program is technically breaking the game's Terms of Service**, although I am not aware of any bans caused just by changing the FPS limit. **Use at your own risk.** If you somehow manage to receive a ban, please report it on the issue tracker.

+## Building
+To build the unlocker, you will require meson and mingw.
+Once all dependencies are installed, run `./build.sh` in this directory.
+The compiled file will be located at `build/fpsunlock.exe`.

+For a debug build, run `./setup.sh` once.
+Then use `meson compile -C build` to compile the project.

 ## Mechanism
 **This FPS unlocker does not inject any code into the game, and instead relies on reading and writing process memory via the WinAPI.**